-As indicated on the charts below, the annual measurable objectives will increase from the State starting points to 100% proficiency in 2013-14.
-These objectives will rise in equal increments every three years beginning 2004-05 until 2010-11.
+As indicated on the charts on the next page, the annual measurable objectives will increase from the State starting points to 100% proficiency in 2013-14.
+These objectives increase incrementally beginning in 2004-05 until 2010-11.
 Thereafter, the objectives will rise annually more dramatically than in previous years toward the goal of 100% in 2013-14.